Bill Crisp Senior Center

 Here are some reasons to do aqua fitness: workout the heart muscle, enhance balance and coordination, easy on the joints, reduces injury, builds muscle mass and strength, weight loss and metabolism, helps arthritis and other chronic joint and muscle conditions, helps with recovery from injuries and meeting new people.
 Pre-registration is required.

-55+; Tues.; 8:30-9:30 am; Resident Fee: $25/month or $7/class; Non Resident Fee: $50/month or $14/class
+55+; Mon.; 8:30-9:30 am; $25/month or $7/class resident; $50/month or $14/class non-resident

 Aqua Zumba